Darin Brooks

 Darin Lee Brooks (born May 27, 1984) is an American actor.
-He is best known for portraying Max Brady on the NBC daytime soap opera Days of Our Lives, Alex Moran on the Spike TV series Blue Mountain State, and Wyatt Spencer on the CBS soap opera The Bold and the Beautiful.
+He is known for portraying Max Brady on the NBC daytime soap opera Days of Our Lives, Alex Moran on the Spike TV series Blue Mountain State, and Wyatt Spencer on the CBS soap opera The Bold and the Beautiful.

 Early life

 Brooks was born and raised in Honolulu, Hawaii.
 Brooks graduated from Henry J. Kaiser High School in 2002.
 He is of Polish descent.

 Career

 Brooks started his acting career with the theater program at his high school.
 He played Rapunzel's prince in his high school's production of Into the Woods.
 He later enrolled in acting classes, began modeling, and worked as an extra in films.
 He was discovered by casting director Kathy Henderson.